jhavinit/dropbox_search_files_realtime/DOCUMENTATION.md

 4. Deploy the dropbox service as container web service
 5. Deploy the api service as container web service
 6. Deploy the elasticsearch/kibana service as cloud in elasticsearch cloud

-## Things not taken up due to time constraints/outside of scope

-1. UI for handling folders
-2. Webhooks for file updates from dropbox
-3. Security (e.g., authentication, authorization, helmet, rate limiting etc)
-4. Error handling and logging for better understanding
-5. Scaling and performance optimization